waydeb/PiBot/README.md

 > if you want hq code dont come here
 > wip early beta lmk if there are any issues
 > needed, discord.py pihole-api
+> theres shit that doesnt need to be there that ive removed because im lazy so deal with it